luickk/MlAstConcurrencyAnalyser/README.md

 Since generating python code is simply too complex for a simple reinforcement learning model, I created SICCL(Simple Initial Concurrency Configuration Language -> see below), which acts as an abstraction layer to the reinforcement learning model.
 Since finding a proper policy function for a "language" is difficult, I will be using a [model free approach](https://en.wikipedia.org/wiki/Model-free_(reinforcement_learning)).

-The basic values the model will optimize for are size (len of the SICCL script) and validity.
-Crashes or bad static scans (for example through valgrind) will result in bad scores...
+The basic values the model will optimize for are, size (length of the SICCL script), and validity.
+The generated SICCL is then run and a score for missed non atomic operations is generated which directly correlates with how concurrency hardened the SICCL (and with that the program it was generated from) is.

-## Code Generation

-The GAN generates SICCL (see below) which is then turned into python code, run and tested on potential concurrency issues.
-Whether there was an issue and all kinds of runtime information is then passed to the GAN to optimize on.

 ## Concurrency issue detection